-Benefits to the university designated a CAE include:
+Benefits of the CAE designation to the university include:

-- Eligibility to compete for substantial education and research grants to make significant investments in programs, research and the profession.
+- CAE universities are eligible to compete for grants in education and research.
 Only schools designated CAE may compete for these grants.
-See below for more details.

 - SOA's promotion of Centers of Actuarial Excellence through the Web site, articles and other means.